tracel-ai/cubecl/cubecl-book/src/core-features/comptime.md

 ```

 Note that no branching will actually occured on the GPU, since three different kernels can be
 generated from the last code snippet.
+You can also use the
+[trait system](../language-support/trait.md) to achieve a similar behavior.